acoustep/entrust-gui/README.md

 ```
 ## Upgrade Guide / Breaking Changes

+### 0.6

+Includes a new config key, "unauthorized-url" which lets you set the redirection if a user is not authorized.
+If this key is not found, it will use the old url, /auth/login.
+The default is set to /auth/login to match Laravel 5.1's documentation on the [authentication routes](https://www.laravel.com/docs/5.1/authentication#included-routing).

 ### 0.3.* to 0.4.0

 Starting from 0.4.0 Entrust GUI switches from ```dwightwatson/validating``` to ```esensi/model```.